wtsi-hgi/tarchecksum/README.md

 Example:

-`$python tarcheck.py --tar_path /path/to/archive/archive.tar.bz2 --dir /path/to/the/archived/dir`
+`$ python2.7 tarcheck.py --tar_path /path/to/archive/archive.tar.bz2 --dir /path/to/the/archived/dir`

 where:
 * tar_path (Required) is the path to the tar archive